digital-archives/HISTGA1011/slides/week_08_slide_deck.md

 The University of Houston uses a preservation systems “ecosystem” of both open-source and homegrown applications and tools, each working in concert with one another to fully or partially automate the entire digital preservation-to-access workflow.

 UH uses three open-source tools:
-- ArchivesSpace: Used by archivists to describe collections and produce finding aids
+- ArchivesSpace: Used by archivists to describe collections and produce finding aids.
 - Archivematica: Used to automate workflows into and from the digital repository.
 - Hydra-in-a-Box (aka Hyku): open-source digital repository software platform that allows institutions to manage, preserve, and provide access to digital collections.